-‘The Kim Six Fix’ hid their AC unit with a similar project, and her DIY air conditioner screen tutorial takes you step by step through how to get it done.
+‘The Kim Six Fix’ shows us how to hide an AC unit with this project, and her DIY air conditioner screen tutorial takes you step by step through how to get it done.
 This would work for heat pumps, propane tanks or electrical boxes as well.
-Lot’s of photos in this tutorial, as well as her plans.
+Lot’s of photos in this tutorial, as well as her plans for building.

-This solution to hide that ugly AC unit from ‘Housepet‘ is one of my favorites.
+This solution to hide that AC unit from ‘Housepet‘ is one of my favorites.
 I really dig the alternating slats.
-They did this with rebar and wood slats, and have a short tutorial with the how-to.
+They did this air conditioner fence with rebar and wood slats, and have a short tutorial with the how-to.

-Another example of a similar project by ‘Roots and Shoots‘.
+Another example of a similar project to hide an air conditioner unit by ‘Roots and Shoots‘.

 This DIY waste bin enclosure by ‘House Tweaking’ was made with cedar, so it will last.
 And cedar tends to look better with age, so it’s a great choice for outdoor projects.
 The “after” photo shows you just how much of a difference this can make to your curb appeal!

-This trash can enclosure from ‘British Standard Fence‘ doesn’t have a tutorial, but gives you an idea how you can customize these projects.
+This trash can enclosure from ‘British Standard Fence‘ doesn’t have a tutorial, but gives you an idea how you can customize these projects to hide outdoor eyesores.
 This is old barn wood, but pallet wood is cheap or free and would give the same look.

 Ok, now for the garden hose.
 I don’t care what color green they are, they do not blend in with the landscape!
-Try this DIY hose hiding planter from Jaime at ‘That’s My Letter‘.
+Try this DIY planter to hide the hose from Jaime at ‘That’s My Letter‘.
 This is pretty cool!
 I included two photos so you an see it at work in the garden.
 This tutorial comes compete with drawing and supply list, and step by steps.
-I think sedums might work really well in the planter because they do not require deep soil and are fairly drought resistant..
+I think sedums might work really well in the planter because they do not require deep soil and are fairly drought resistant.
 (And tough, too!)

 Sometimes a home builder does you an even worse one… They put those ugly gas and utilty meters on your house in plain view.
-Luckily, this pretty DIY wood screen from ‘Remodelaholic’ is perfect for covering it up!
+Luckily, this pretty DIY wood screen from ‘Remodelaholic’ is perfect solution to hide those utility meters!
 Adding the address numbers to it made it look like decorative fencing, and you don’t even know it’s a disguise.